10 Potential Health Benefits of Green Tea

 Some studies have also suggested that green tea may have a whitening effect on teeth, although more research is needed to confirm this.

-8. Could Improve Liver Function
+8. Improves Liver Function

 The liver plays a crucial role in detoxifying the body and metabolizing nutrients, and it is also vulnerable to damage from toxins and other factors.